Best Indoor Floor Plants

 Money Tree

 Apart from its uniquely twisted trunk and sprawling leaves, the Money plant is said to bring to your finances.
-Who knows adding this plant to your home might rain money on you.
+Adding this plant to your home might rain money on you.
 Money or no money, it will bring you beauty for sure!

 Light:

-• Sufficient in low light but grows best in indirect sunlight.
+• It is satisfactory in low light but grows best in indirect sunlight.

-• Direct sunlight can cause the leaves to burn so should be kept away from the window.
+• Direct sunlight can cause the leaves to burn, so it should be kept away from the window.

 Water:

-• Needs to be watered every one or two weeks but if the topsoil seems to be dry, it’s the time to water.
+• It needs to be watered every one or two weeks, but if the topsoil seems to be dry, it’s time to water.

 • Up the water intake if your plant is getting more sunlight.